greg-py/Chapters/README.md

 - **Book Club Status**: Check the current status and phase of the book club
 - **Cycle History**: View past book club cycles with statistics and winning books
 - **Anonymous Suggestions**: Book suggestions are displayed anonymously to prevent bias in voting
+- **Automated Phase Transitions**: Phases transition automatically with informative messages at each stage
+- **Phase-Specific Messages**: Each phase includes helpful context like available books during voting, the selected book during reading, and discussion prompts

 ## Getting Started